lmtoy/lmtoy_run/README.md

      $ git clone https://github.com/lmtoy/lmtoy_run
      $ cd lmtoy_run

 and optionally, but strongly recommended, add your personal gitconfig file if you work from the shared lmthelpdesk_umass_edu account

      $ cat $WORK_LMT/gitconfig >> .git/config

 Normally this is you personal $HOME/.gitconfig file.

-Now set the project you want to work on
+Now set the project (PID) you want to work on

      $ PID=2023-S1-MX-47
      $ gh repo create --public lmtoy/lmtoy_$PID